 If we define those as “leaders” in the church by only those executed “ministry” tasks during the service then by early church standards EVERYONE in the Corinthians church were leaders.

-What I think this means instead is that how we in today’s age define church leadership, as those people who are uniquely set apart to direct and execute the ministry during the service, is not how those in the early church defined it.
+What I think this means instead is that how we in today’s age define church leadership is not how those in the early church defined it.

-The early church did not practice leadership similar to the way we practice it now.
-Church leadership did not manifest itself through the conventional means it does now – a separated group of gurus ministering over the laity.
-Scripture shows that, at least once the community was up and running and new believers had been discipled in the faith, the ministry was spread out among all the brethren.
+Leadership in the Early church did not manifest itself through the conventional means it does now—a separated group of gurus ministering over the laity.
+Scripture shows that the ministry was spread out among all the brethren.
 Ministry was one to another, not one to the many.
 Our current day, unilaterally led, traditional Sunday format would be a completely foreign experience to someone living in one of the apostle Paul’s first century churches.

 Amazing!
 Isn’t this profound?
-Seeing church service leadership in light of how it was acted out in early church makes you do a double take on our current practices.
+Seeing leadership in the church service in light of how it was acted out in early church makes you do a double take on our current practices.
 It changes our ideas of how we view the roles of leadership at the fundamental level.
 It’s a complete paradigm shift.

 “And he gave the apostles, the prophets, the evangelists, the shepherds and teachers, to equip the saints for the work of ministry, for building up the body of Christ…” Ephesians 4:11, ESV (emphasis mine)